crf-devs/resop/README.md

 [![CI Status](https://github.com/crf-devs/resop/workflows/CI/badge.svg?branch=master)](https://github.com/crf-devs/resop/actions?query=branch%3Amaster)
 [![Code Coverage](https://codecov.io/gh/crf-devs/resop/branch/master/graph/badge.svg)](https://codecov.io/gh/crf-devs/resop)

-You can join the [ResOp Discord server](https://discord.gg/ZyzeSq5) if you want more information, or if you want to contribute to the project.
+You should join the [ResOp Discord server](https://discord.gg/ZyzeSq5) if you want more information, or if you want to contribute to the project.

-If you want to contribute, you can easily start with any [`good first issue` tagged issue](https://github.com/crf-devs/resop/labels/good%20first%20issue)!
+See [How to contribute](doc/contributing.md) for more information!

 # Install